-Leader (or tippet) material that is virtually invisible underwater, sinks quickly and doesn’t reflect light on the water surface so fish can’t see it.
+Fluorocarbon can be used both as a mainline or Leader (or tippet) line.
+It is virtually invisible underwater, sinks quickly and doesn’t reflect light on the water surface so fish can’t see it.
 It also has less stretch than typical monofilament.

 The section of line between the mainline and hook.
 Leaders are not always mandatory depending on water conditions.
 Leader line should be less weight than the mainline weight.

 Polarized Sun Glasses

 Sunglasses with iodized lenses that block incident light (glare) and thus allow anglers to better see beneath the surface glare of water.
 This is a key accessory to have on the river in order to properly scout/spot fish in the water.
 Not to mention the protection for your eyes where there is a high glare (e.g. Ocean).

 Available in many styles and made of different waterproof fabrics, waders come in two main types: boot foot and stocking foot.
 Boot foot waders have boots built in, enabling you to just pull them on and go.
 Stocking foot waders require the use of a separate pair of wading shoes that, in turn, generally provide better support and traction.